mohitkrs848/Angular.CSharp.Training/Angular.CSharp.Training/ReadMe.txt

 22. Admin can make user Active or InActive
 23. Identifier for user like a user is leaving
 24. Within a grid we can have nested grid (under manager after employee)
+25. guest user/ other user (4-5 user roles) and then authrising the parts based on that
+26. Redis cache for performin loging/storing session/ maintain the user data (store the data untill token expires)
+27. Uploading the media (let's it for user data)/ Bulk upload
+28. Data processing (flat files to read/write the data)
+29. logs store in databases
+30. fetch the data from sql server and convert it into json and store it into the mongoDB  (write a service for the functionality)
+31. to work with email, try to work with templates (create a template in database and then send the email)